soft round smooth-skinned sweet fruit with sweet flesh and a flattish pointed

 juice and often jam or a thick syrup is made out of it.

-and family There are more than 200 cultivars.
+There are more than 200 cultivars.

 There are four maintypes of plums: European plums, Japanese plums, the